 Long before babies are able to speak or see distinctly, they interact with the world around them through touch and smell.
 The healing and soothing power of your touch is so profound it can reduce your baby’s level of stress hormones and improve his immunity, digestion and circulation.

 Baby massage also supports parent-child bonding, so you naturally grow closer with each session of loving touch.
-Equally important, you can amplify the health benefits of baby massage by choosing the right type of oil.
+Equally important, the right type of oil amplifies the health benefits of baby massage.

 Why Use Oil in Baby Massage?

-Research on hospitalized babies indicates better massage results with oil versus a dry baby massage.
+Research on hospitalized babies indicates better massage results with oil versus a dry massage.

-Oil is also more warming than lotion and makes it easy for your hands to move smoothly over your baby’s body, allowing you to make long, moderately firm, continuous strokes without causing friction or discomfort.
-Oil, like our BEB Organic Nourishing Oil made with naturally-derived ingredients, moisturizes the skin as it provides essential nutrients that soak into the skin to fortify your baby’s health.
+Oil is also more warming than lotion.
+A good massage oil makes it easy for your hands to move smoothly over your baby’s body, allowing you to make long, moderately firm, continuous strokes without causing friction or discomfort.
+Our BEB Organic Nourishing Oil made with naturally-derived ingredients moisturizes as it provides essential nutrients that soak into the skin to fortify your baby’s health.